Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/freedom-of-movement.md

 aliases: ["Freedom of Movement"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-244. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+244. Available in the SRD and the Basic Rules."
 ---
 # Freedom of Movement
 *4th-level, Abjuration*